Gully Homestead

 The farm house, believed to be the oldest home in Aurora, consists of two parts; the kitchen (ca. 1866), and the main house, believed to be built in 1870.
 The two sections are connected.

 The home sat vacant from the early 1950s until 1978.
 It was determined to be sitting in a floodplain.
 The developer who owned the house donated it to the city with the stipulation the house would be moved.

-It was relocated to its current site, in the DeLaney Farm Historic District, along with a chicken coop in 1982, and restored the homein 1983.
+It was relocated to its current site, in the DeLaney Farm Historic District, along with a chicken coop in 1982, and restored the home in 1983.
 The City of Aurora established the area as a park.

 The house came into ownership by the city of Aurora in 1978.
 The City restored the home and it is open for tours and school trips.

 Several structures stand on the property, including the 1902 Round Barn, a 1949 shed, a privy and the Delaney house, ca. 1890.
 The Coal Creek School House (1920) sits on the edge of the site.